JerryDot/Lecture-Notes/Philosophy/Nietzsche/N-L2.md

 ### Marks of MPS
 N doesn't map out things neatly so the lecturer will for us!

-* A metaphysical of freedom involving the Principle of Alternate Possibilties which underwrites the next poins This is a conception of agency and freedom. //Debate between compatibilism, free will.
+* A metaphysics of freedom involving the Principle of Alternate Possibilties which underwrites the next points.
+This is a conception of agency and freedom. //Debate between compatibilism, free will.
 Intuition about being free that sits oddly with causal determinism.
 We could never have done otherwise given a certain situation.
 Eg clock cannot decide to go backwards.
 Intuition about moral that sits with reward and punishment.
 Why punish someone who could not have done otherwise?
 Does punishment have some alternate purpose/status.// N is not concerned with philosophical intuitions, but rather with how ordinary people think

 * A notion of moral responsibility resting on desert and;